DeFinerOrg/Savings/README.md

+## Pre-requisites
+Use the following versions of these dependencies:
+ - Node: v10.23.0
+ - solc: 0.5.16

 ## Compile the contract and run the tests:

+Clone the repository and follow these steps to compile and run the tests:

 **1)** Download the compound-protocol as a submodule & install dependencies:

-Use node version 10.23.0 with the following steps

 - **`cd Savings && git submodule init && git submodule update`**
 - **`cd compound-protocol && sudo npm i`**